frictionlessdata/frictionless-py/docs/portals/github.md

 print("Total packages", len(catalog.packages))
 print(catalog.packages[:2])
 ```
 As shown in the example above, we can use different qualifiers to search the repos.
 The above example searches for all the repos which has 'TestAction: Read' text in readme files.
-Similary we can use many different qualifiers and comibination of those.
+Similary we can use many different qualifiers and combination of those.
 To get full list of qualifiers you can check the github document [here](https://docs.github.com/en/search-github/searching-on-github/searching-for-repositories).

 Some examples of the qualifiers: